mozilla-services/contile/test-engineering/contract-tests/client/README.md

 ### Environment Setup

 This project uses [Poetry][2] for dependency management.
-For environment setup it is recommended to use [pyenv][3] and [pyenv-virtualenv][4], as they work nicely with Poetry.
+For environment setup, it is recommended to use [pyenv][3] and [pyenv-virtualenv][4], as they work nicely with Poetry.

 Project dependencies are listed in the `pyproject.toml` file.
 To install the dependencies execute: